AWS Big Data Blog

 Log files often have IP addresses that can contain a large number of values, and it doesn’t make sense to bin these values together using the method described in the previous section.
 However, these IP addresses might be of interest from a geolocation perspective.
 It might be important to detect an anomaly if an application starts getting accessed from an unusual geographic location.
 If geographic information like country or city code isn’t directly available in the logs, you can get this information by geolocating the IP addresses using third-party services.
 Effectively, this is a process of binning the large number of IP addresses into a considerably smaller number of country or city codes.
 Although these country and city codes are still nominal values, they can be used with the

-cardinality aggregation of Amazon ES.
+cardinality aggregation of Amazon OpenSearch Service.

 After we apply these preprocessing techniques to our example Amazon S3 server access logs, we get the resulting JSON log data: